nindate/mlzoomcamp-capstone-project/README.md

 **Deployment to Cloud**
 >* heroku-app-deploy - Folder having all the necessary files (Dockerfile, model, web service script, request/test script) required for deployment to Heroku cloud.
 >* cloud-request.py - Sample sript to send request to the Web service (run via predict.py) running on Heroku cloud and display the output (prediction).
-To make it convinient to test, 4 sample customer data points have been added in the script.
-You can edit the script and change customer variable to use any of these 4 datapoints (customer1, 2, 3, 4) to test for different customers.
+Similar to request.py explained above, there are few sample data points provided in the script for testing.
 >* deploy-web-service-to-heroku.md - Provides instructions on how to deploy the Web service to Heroku cloud and test it.
 Also has screenshots showing the successful deployment to Cloud and a sample test execution (to refer to, incase the Cloud based service is not available when you test)
 >* Further explanation in [8.
 Deploy model as a web service to Heroku Cloud](#deploy-model-cloud)